Gianmaria Testa

 Gianmaria Testa (17 October 1958 – 30 March 2016) was an Italian singer-songwriter and guitarist.

 Testa began musical performances in 1990 and in the early 1990s, he won two consecutive top prizes at the Recanati Festival.
-His first album "Montgolfieres" was issued in 1995 in a collaboration between the French Label Bleu and Harmonia Mundi.
+His first album "Montgolfières" was issued in 1995 in a collaboration between the French Label Bleu and Harmonia Mundi.
 Throughout his musical career, Testa continued to work as a station master at the train station in Cuneo, Italy.
-He sang in Italian and French and his music bears resemblances to folk, jazz and world music.
+He sang in Italian and French and his music bore resemblances to folk, jazz and world music.